Man Arrested Inside Tom Brady's Brookline Mansion Previously Charged With Stealing Game-Worn Jersey

 Cineus was arrested and charged with larceny, and reportedly pleaded not guilty.

-Police said Cineus, who is currently homeless, is expected to be arraigned in Brookline District Court later Monday on charges of breaking and entering in the nighttime with intent to commit a felony, attempted larceny and trespassing.
+Cineus, who is currently homeless, was arraigned in Brookline District Court later Monday on charges of breaking and entering in the nighttime with intent to commit a felony, attempted larceny and trespassing.
+He was held without bail pending a mental health evaluation.

 Fan of the year! or stalker?